 The Right Fertilizing Schedule

 If you live in the South and have warm-season grass, however, summer is the time to fertilize.
-Fertilize your grass early in the summer when the temperature gets to about 70 degrees Fahrenheit and continue to do so every six to eight weeks until fall.
+Fertilize your grass early in the summer when the temperature gets to about 70 degrees Fahrenheit, only according to soil-test recommendations.
 Too much fertilizer or fertilizing at the wrong time can burn your grass.
 To avoid this, choose a lawn fertilizer formulated for summer use and follow the directions carefully.
 Generally, a granular, slow-release formula is best.

 Remember that following the directions on your fertilizer is better for both your lawn and the law.
 Using fertilizers and other chemicals in any way other than the one outlined on the label is illegal.
 Even if you don't face legal consequences, misusing fertilizer can cause runoff into waterways or underground wells and can create problems.
 Always use fertilizer responsibly.